Treatment options for women with a new diagnosis

 • Tiredness and fatigue – most people feel very tired during chemotherapy so it is important to plan time to recover your energy.

-• Feeling or being sick – you'll be given anti-sickness medication to take home.
-If you're sick you need to contact your chemotherapy team and they might be able to change your medication.
+• Feeling or being sick – you will be given medication that helps with sickness to take home after your chemotherapy treatment.
+If you are sick (vomit) or feel nauseous, always let your chemotherapy team know as they may be able to change your medication.

 • Tingling or numbness in your hands or feet – chemotherapy can affect your nerves, which may cause your feet or hands to tingle or feel numb.
-This is known as neuropathy.
-Complementary therapies [PDF] may help to ease symptoms.
+This is known as peripheral neuropathy.
+Complementary therapies can help with this.

 • 'Chemo brain' or 'chemo fog' – this is when you can’t think as clearly after chemotherapy as you did before treatment and usually goes away after a while.

-You can also join our Facebook group to talk to others and find out about their hints and tips for chemo.
+You can also join our Facebook group to talk to others and read their tips for chemotherapy.

 Other drugs and clinical trials